 He can be reached at firstname.lastname@example.org

-Although all the web urls were working at the time of original publication in March 2006, they have
+(The urls below were working at the time of original publication in March 2006)

 Ahmed, Imtiaz.
 2004.
 “Refugees and Civil Society: Rohingya Refugees in Bangladesh.”
 In State, Society and Displaced People in South Asia, ed.
 Imtiaz Ahmed, Abhijit Dasgupta and Kathinka Sinha-Kerkhoff, pp. 281-307.
 Dhaka: University Press Limited.